Canon 1D vs SX740

 |156 x 158 x 80 mm, 1585 g||110 x 64 x 40 mm, 299 g|

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon SX740.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX740 is considerably smaller (71 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the SX740 does not feature any corresponding weather-sealing.